-I revere Hekate’s Garden as the sacred energetic center of the Middle World, the realm of everyday life.
-It is a mystical location that can be journeyed to in trance or dreams.
+Hekate’s Garden is the mystical location that can be journeyed to in trance or dreams.
 Therein reside the Pharmakoi Kyrios, the Master Plant Spirits, of each botanical.
 We can connect to these spirits through using materia medica or purely energetically, using symbols of them.
 Plant spirit oracle cards are one example.
 Intuiting, channeling or divining botanical spirits is one of my central practices.
 Letting the spirits present themselves without knowing the standard properties is an amazing way to practice pharmakeia.

 Botanicals are such a central part of my life that they are as important to me as air.
 They are food, they built my home and surround it, and they are how I enter the world of spirits.

 If you are completely new to experiencing the mysteries of botanicals and the power of Hekate’s Garden, I recommend going slowly.
 Avoid pithy internet advice.
 Use a mixed-methods approach: follow your intuition and divination and then map it onto standard properties and applications.
 Experiment, experiment, experiment.
 Pharmakeia is as much science as it is magic.
 What works in general may not work specifically for you.
 Mugwort, to me, is mother’s milk.
 For others, it can trigger an allergic reaction.
 I consume all manner of botanicals each and every day, but I have an empirical approach to my ongoing practice.
 In our home, allopathic medicine is the absolute last resort unless it is clearly indicated.
 Pharmakeia, as it was originally practiced, is the spirit in which I work with botanicals.
 Entheogens, psychedelics and their kin are very alluring, but come with real risks.